IEA states agree on coordinated oil release but not volumes - Japan | Headlines

 IEA states agree on coordinated oil release but not volumes - Japan

-However, member countries of the International Energy Agency did not agree on volumes or the commitments of each country at their emergency meeting, said Hidechika Koizumi, director of International affairs division at Japan's Ministry of Economy, Trade and Industry.
-The silence on the size of the agreed release left crude prices largely unmoved, with benchmark Brent trading around $105 a barrel, underscoring supply concerns as releases from finite supplies struggle to make up for a loss of 3 million barrels per day (bpd) of Russian oil estimated by the IEA.
+Member countries of the International Energy Agency, however, did not agree on volumes or timing for the release at their emergency meeting, said Hidechika Koizumi, director of International affairs division at Japan's Ministry of Economy, Trade and Industry.
+"In light of the current situation ...

 - Country: